resonatehq-examples/example-token-auth-ts/token-auth/README.md

 'prefix' is a custom claim supported by the resonate server.
 It controls the promises this token have access to.
 An empty prefix will provided access to all the promises.
-Clients or Workers that do no have a token will not have access to any promise.
+Clients or Workers that do not have a token will not have access to any promise.
 This Authentication and Authorization schema is useful when it is necessary to limit access of the server only to trusted clients, but each of these client requires full access to all promises.